 Many trials include a quality of life assessment, especially if the trial is comparing treatments.
 It may be included as part of the main trial.
-Or it may be classed as a separate quality of life study (sometimes called a sub study).
+Sometimes it is a separate quality of life study (a sub study).

 It is important to find out how treatments affect people’s day to day life, rather than just focus on how well they work.
 People will be more likely to continue with treatment if it has fewer side effects, for example.

 The research team will probably ask you to fill in some questionnaires as part of the trial.
 These will ask you about things such as pain, tiredness or anxiety.
 They usually also ask about any side effects you’ve had, and how you are coping with day to day life.

 Some questionnaires are designed to be used by anyone having treatment for cancer.
 They will usually ask you quite general questions about how you are feeling.

 Some questionnaires are designed for people having treatment for a particular type of cancer.
 So they may ask you more about specific symptoms or possible side effects of treatment.